 - Participate in field trips to computer sites.

 - Appear at seminars with transfer colleges.

 Graduates of the program have transferred to various four-year private and public institutions to pursue baccalaureate degrees.
 Some of these institutions* include:

 - Nazareth College

 - SUNY Colleges at Brockport, Geneseo and Utica/Rome

 Graduates have gone on to work at companies in the Finger Lakes region such as ExxonMobil, Thompson Health, Garlock, Sutherland Group, and Canandaigua National Bank and Trust Company.
 Positions that have been obtained include:

 Salary: According to the Occupational Outlook Handbook, the median annual wage for computer systems analysts was $79,680 in May 2012.
 Salary levels vary depending on the industry segment, geographic region, and level of education and experience attained.

-The Computing Sciences faculty bring to FLCC a wide breadth of talent and a great depth of experience in both academia and industry.
+The faculty in the computing sciences department brings to FLCC a wide range of talent and experience in academia and within the industry.
 Each faculty member specializes in a particular area of the discipline, and continually strives to stay current in that area.
-We are committed to providing students with the most up-to-date programs and courses, and strive to provide our students with an excellent education at the certificate and associates degree levels.
+FLCC is committed to providing you with the most up-to-date programs and courses.
+In addition, it also provides you with an excellent education at the certificate and associates degree levels.